 The Jordan River used to be much larger, with a high water flow.
-According to estimates the flow rate of the Jordan River used to be about 1.3 billion cubic meters per year, while in the last decades it doesn’t surpass the 30 million cubic meters per year.
-This caused the river to become far less impressive, and the dead sea to recede.
+According to estimates, the Jordan River flow rate used to be about 1.3 billion cubic meters per year, while in the last decades, it doesn’t surpass 30 million cubic meters per year.
+This caused the river to become far less impressive and the dead sea to recede.

-Nevertheless, it still is a major landmark in Jordan and the Middle East – it is so important that the county was named after the river.
+Nevertheless, it still is a major landmark in Jordan and a natural wonder of the Middle East – it is so important that the county was named after the river.
 The main reason behind the reduced water flow is that the water is being used for agriculture by all the territories around.

-The place of baptism is also situated in Jordan, and referenced on this list below.
-It is possibly the best place to see the Jordan River as most of the river goes through delicate military areas of very restricted access.
+The place of baptism is also situated in Jordan and referenced on this list below.
+It is possibly the best place to see the Jordan River, as most of it goes through delicate military areas with very restricted access.

 Jordan Grand Canyon